Andes0113/andes0113.github.io/README.md

 # Alex Rowe's Portfolio

-This is the repository for my personal portfolio, built with Astro.
+This is the repository for my personal portfolio, built with Astro and hosted as a static site with Github Pages.

 ## Tech Used